MarioDabrowski/mapgame/README.md

 - 'St.' or 'St' for 'Saint' in relevant country names
 - Non-accented spellings of relevant countries or capitals
 - Omittance of apostrophes, commas, or periods in relevant countries or capitals
-- Omittance of country name prefixes (e.g., "Republic of")
+- Omittance of country name prefixes (e.g., 'Republic of')
 - Space instead of hyphen in relevant countries or capitals
 - Myanmar/Burma: Nay Pyi Taw or Naypyidaw
 - Mongolia: Ulaanbaatar or Ulan Bator